 Curandera

 Pucallpa, Peru.
-A curandera (healer) of the Indian community Shipibo, smoking a mapacho (local tobacco cigarette).
+A curandera (healer) from the Shipivo Indian community, smoking a mapacho (local tobacco cigarette).